 Narrower Bottom Margin: sw-margin-bottom-narrower

-Layout utility classes will help you control the style of any particular layout option of an Oxygen element that falls the layout settings within the advanced settings of Oxygen editor.
+Layout utility classes will help you control the style of any particular layout option of an Oxygen element that falls under the layout settings within the advanced settings of the Oxygen editor.

 Left Flex Alignment on Desktop: sw-desktop-flex-left

 Center Flex Alignment on Desktop: sw-desktop-flex-center

 Left Flex Alignment on Tab: sw-tab-flex-left

 Left Flex Alignment on Mobile: sw-mobile-flex-left

 Center Flex Alignment on Mobile: sw-mobile-flex-center

 Right Flex Alignment on Mobile: sw-mobile-flex-right